Richard Porson: Later life and death

 In 1806, when the London Institution was founded in Old Jewry, Porson was appointed principal librarian, with a salary of £200 a year and a suite of rooms.
 This assured him financial ease in his latter years.

-Among his intimate friends was James Perry, editor of the Morning Chronicle.
+Among his intimate friends was James Perry, editor of The Morning Chronicle.
 He married Perry's sister, Mrs Lunan, in November 1796.
 Porson then drank less; but she died a few months after her marriage (12 April 1797), and he returned to his chambers in the Temple and his old habits.
-Perry's friendship induced him to spend his time in writing for the Morning Chronicle.
+Perry's friendship induced him to spend his time in writing for The Morning Chronicle.

-For some months before his death he had appeared to be failing: his memory was not what it had been, and he had some symptoms of intermittent fever, but on 19 September 1808 he was seized in the street with a fit of apoplexy, and after partially recovering, died on the 25th.
-He was buried in Trinity College, close to the statue of Newton, at the opposite end of the chapel to the remains of Bentley.
+For some months before his death he had appeared to be failing; his memory was not what it had been, and he had some symptoms of intermittent fever, but on 19 September 1808 he was seized in the street with a fit of apoplexy, and after partially recovering, died on the 25th.
+He was buried in Trinity College Chapel, close to the statue of Newton, at the opposite end of the chapel to the remains of Richard Bentley.

 Legacy

 Porson did not discriminate between the manuscripts he used or point out the relative value of early copies.
 Thus he collates minutely Lascaris's edition of the Medea, mentioning even misprints in the text.
 His most brilliant emendations are convincing.

 His library was divided into two parts, one of which was sold by auction, while the other, containing the transcript of the Gale Photius, his books with his notes, and some letters from foreign scholars, was bought by Trinity College for 1000 guineas.
 His notebooks were careful; they have been rearranged, and illustrate his penmanship.
 Much remains unpublished.
 James Henry Monk, his successor as Greek professor, and Charles James Blomfield edited the Adversaria, consisting of the notes on Athenaeus and the Greek poets, and his prelection on Euripides; Peter Paul Dobree, afterwards Greek professor, the notes on Aristophanes and the lexicon of Photius.
 Besides these, from other sources, Thomas Gaisford edited his notes on Pausanias and Suidas, and Thomas Kidd collected his scattered reviews.
 When Thomas Burgess attacked his literary character over his Letters to Travis, Thomas Turton came forward to defend him.

 For the first thirty years of the 19th century, he was often regarded as the author of a very popular poem, The Devil's Thoughts (later entitled The Devil's Walk).
 It was actually written by Robert Southey and Samuel Taylor Coleridge.

+The Greek typeface Porson, commonly used in publications from the early nineteenth century to the early twentieth century, was based on his handwriting.